 ALPB: For our Climate Issue, Belle Boggs wrote about climate crisis from the perspective of her life along the Haw River, including the question of how to think with her daughter about environmental and social justice.
 Josina Guess’s essay “Purple Kingsessing” considers the work of finding home, from a historic Philadelphia neighborhood to rural Georgia, and traces the history of an heirloom bean.
 And in our forthcoming Ocean Issue, an essay from Patricia Ononiwu Kaishian explores the natural and cultural history of the American eel, engaging language, Western scientific classification, gender, and more.
 I’m fond of these essays for the ways they engage both personal narrative and research—but we also love a lyric essay, a personal essay, an essay in a borrowed form.

 KOH: I’m grateful that the creative writing department at UNC WiImington introduced me to Jason Bradford’s legacy when I was a BFA & MFA student there.
 From our Out of Genre readings through the MFA Reading Series to the Jason Bradford and Shirley Niedermann Broadside Series, I hold Jason’s memory as someone who was dynamic, warm, and an immensely talented writer and Ecotone editor.
-Can you tell us a bit more about Jason?
+Can you tell us a bit more about Jason, and about the Bradford-Niedermann series?

 ALPB: Ecotone is a teaching magazine, made by faculty and students in UNCW’s MFA program.
 Jason Bradford served as poetry editor, alongside Stephanie Trott, when he was a student here.
 His deep engagement with poetry of place, his sense of the weird, and his humor made the magazine a better one.
 His own poems appear in journals including jubilat, the Dialogist, the Laurel Review, Typo, and the North American Review.